HENNEPIN COUNTY

 Hopkins (M&St.L) - Now houses the Depot Coffee House.
 The station was moved slightly to the NE from its original location.

-Manitou (Tonka Bay) (M&St.L) - Maps show this station was on the west side of Manitou Road just south of Brentwood Avenue.
-It may have been moved and converted into a residence at the address listed or this could be a station of a different time period in its original location.
+Manitou (Tonka Bay) (M&St.L) Maps show this station was on the west side of Manitou Road just south of Brentwood Avenue.
+It may have been moved and converted into a residence at the address listed or this could be a station of a different time period in its original location (more likely).
 The property for the residence on which the station is located is the old ROW.
-The station is either a garage for the residence or part of the house.

 Maple Plain (GN) - Station sits in a field to the northeast of the house there.
 It is in poor shape, but still standing as of late 2008.
 Photo shows station in its original location on Railroad Street between Pioneer and Spring.
 According to the 1915 GN Valuation Records, a new station was built here in 1904 that mesured 19'x68'.